-In response to the mid-August 2020 system emergency events and rotating power outages in California, the state agencies CAISO, CPUC, and CEC prepared a Final Root Cause Analysis investigating contributing factors and develop recommendations for improved resource planning, procurement, and market practices.
-The final report confirmed that one of top contributing factors was the climate change-induced extreme heat wave across the western U.S. and recommended an updated, broader range of climate scenarios to be considered in future planning studies, along with increased coordination among the agencies to prepare for contingencies.
+In response to the mid-August 2020 system emergency events and rotating power outages in California, the state agencies CAISO, CPUC, and CEC prepared a Final Root Cause Analysis investigating factors contributing to the outage events.
+They developed recommendations for improved resource planning, procurement, and market practices.
+The final report confirmed that one of top contributing factors was the climate changeinduced extreme heat wave across the western U.S. and recommended an updated, broader range of climate scenarios to be considered in future planning studies, along with increased coordination among the agencies to prepare for contingencies.
 The report also highlighted that resource planning targets have not kept pace with the impact of significant renewable penetration on grid needs beyond the period of gross peak demand.
-In light of the events, the CPUC opened Emergency Reliability Rulemaking (R.20-11-003) to procure additional resources on an expedited basis to maintain system reliability.
-Under this rulemaking, the CPUC issued multiple decisions (D.21-02-028, D.21-03-056, and D.21-12-015) requiring the IOUs to take actions for summer reliability in 2021-2023, which led to procurement of over 2,000 MW of energy storage.
+In light of the events, the CPUC opened Emergency Reliability Rulemaking (R.20-11-003) to procure near-term capacity on an expedited basis to maintain system reliability.
+Under this rulemaking, the CPUC issued multiple decisions (D.21-02-028, D.21-03-056, and D.21-12-015) requiring the IOUs to take actions for summer reliability in 2021-2023, which led to procurement of over 1,700 MW of energy storage.

-In June 2021, the CPUC issued its midterm reliability decision D.21-06-035 ordering LSEs to procure an additional 11,500 MW of NQC between 2023 and 2026 from preferred resources including energy storage, renewables, demand response, energy efficiency, and zero-emitting resources.
-Of the total requirement, at least 2,500 MW is ordered specifically to replace generation from Diablo Canyon retiring in 2025, and it needs to come from zero-emitting generation, renewables paired with storage, or demand response resources, that are available everyday 5pm to 10pm.
+In June 2021, the CPUC issued its mid-term reliability decision D.21-06-035 ordering LSEs to procure an additional 11,500 MW of NQC between 2023 and 2026 from preferred resources including energy storage, renewables, demand response, energy efficiency, and zero-emitting resources.
+Of the total requirement, at least 2,500 MW is ordered specifically to replace generation from Diablo Canyon retiring in 2025, and it needs to come from zero-emitting generation, renewables paired with storage, or demand response resources, that are available everyday 5 p.m. to 10 p.m.
 Also, a minimum 1,000 MW of long-duration storage and 1,000 MW of firm zero-emitting or RPS-eligible generation is required by 2026.
 Based on the approved procurements so far, a large share of the total 11,500 MW requirement will be met by standalone or hybrid storage resources.